Pagan.org

 Many Gods and Spirits

 For pagans, nature is not simply a resource to be used.
-It is alive, holy, and worthy of respect.
-Rivers, forests, mountains, and animals all carry spirit and power.
+It is alive, and worthy of respect.
+Rivers, forests, mountains, stars, ground and animals are all connected.

 Many Gods and Spirits